DevOps Dictionary

 Kubernetes

-Kubernetes is an open-source system for orchestrating containers, coordinating how containerised applications are deployed, updated, scaled, and kept running across a cluster (a group of machines).
-It solves the operational challenge of running many services reliably by scheduling containers onto available nodes, health-checking them, restarting failed instances, rolling out changes gradually, and providing stable networking so services can find each other even as individual containers come and go.
+Kubernetes is an open source container orchestration platform that automates how containerized applications are deployed, scaled, and kept running across a cluster (a group) of machines.
+It takes a declared desired state such as “run three instances of this service” and continuously works to make reality match it by scheduling containers onto available nodes, monitoring health, restarting failed workloads, rolling out updates gradually, and providing stable networking so services can find each other.

 A